Quantum Complexity in Rule-Based Constrained Many-Body Models: Scars, Fragmentation, and Chaos: Model Hamiltonians

 \section{Model Hamiltonians}

-Before we present the details of our analysis, in this section, we define the set of quantum many-body Hamiltonians that we have considered in our work.
-One such primary candidate is the Hamiltonian $H_{\mathrm{Tot}}$, acting on a 1D spin-1/2 chain, which we define below.
+Before we present the details of our analysis, in this section, we define the set of rule-based quantum many-body Hamiltonians that we have considered in our work.
+One such primary candidate is the Hamiltonian $H^{\mathrm{Tot}}$, acting on a 1D spin-1/2 chain, which we define below.

-where $\sigma^x_i$ is the Pauli $x$ operator at site $i$, and the Hamiltonians $H^{\mathcal{N}(k)}$ described above each represent a hierarchical level of kinetic constraints that govern the dynamics at site $i$, as determined by the operator $\mathcal{N}_i^{(k)}$.
+{We use periodic boundary condition (PBC) throughout the paper.
+However, the effects of open boundary conditions (OBC), particularly in the context of Hilbert space fragmentation, are presented in Appendix~\ref{sec:obc}.
+Here $\sigma^x_i$ is the Pauli $x$ operator at site $i$, and the Hamiltonians $H^{\mathcal{N}(k)}$ described above each represents a hierarchical level of kinetic constraints that govern the dynamics at site $i$, as determined by the operator $\mathcal{N}_i^{(k)}$.
 Specifically, the \(\mathcal{N}_i^{(k)}\)'s are operators defined on four adjacent sites of $i$ (left and right nearest neighbors $i-1, i+1$ and left and right next-nearest neighbors $i-2,i+2$) that ensure the evolution criterion is met: {\it the quantum state at site $i$ will flip provided the sum of the population of its four adjacent sites equals $k$}.
 Mathematically, we can define them as follows: